gianmarcopicarella/cg-homework-ur1/README.md

-# Computer graphics homeworks
+# Computer graphics homework
-This is a series of homework I worked on during the computer graphics class at Sapienza.
+This is a set of homework I worked on during the computer graphics class at Sapienza.
 The homeworks are 4 and for each one we were asked to implement a set of features.
 - [Picture loading and saving, Tonemapping and color grading](https://github.com/gianmarcopicarella/CS-Computer-graphics-class-homework/tree/master/ImageManipulation)
 - [Shader programming](https://github.com/gianmarcopicarella/CS-Computer-graphics-class-homework/tree/master/Raytracing) (Raytracing)
 - [Procedural modeling](https://github.com/gianmarcopicarella/CS-Computer-graphics-class-homework/tree/master/ProceduralModeling)
 - [Particle systems](https://github.com/gianmarcopicarella/CS-Computer-graphics-class-homework/tree/master/ParticleSystems)

 # Extra credit (Watercolor painting effect)
-In addition, I developed an extra feature inside the first homework which turns a picture into a painting.
+In addition, I developed an extra feature which turns a picture into a painting.
 [Here](https://github.com/gianmarcopicarella/CS-Computer-graphics-class-homework/blob/master/ImageManipulation/libs/yocto_grade/yocto_grade.cpp) you can find my implementation.

 <br/>
 <p align="center">